alufolie91/saturn-32p/README.md

 - Sneaker Extension with mini-turbos (Choose between two types bs and zbl)
 - Additive Mini-turbos
 - Customizable mini-turbo boost time
-- Colorized HUD(With the ability to choose its oolor or to use your own skin color)
+- Colorized HUD(With the ability to choose its color or to use your own skin color)
 - BoostStacking(This is a big one!)
 - Being able to change what speed battle is in
 - Expert Speed